Where do you hide a dead body?

 If the keyword you are ranking for isn’t related to the topics of the pages that rank on the first page, you need to create a new page that revolves around that keyword.

-For example, if your site is ranking on the second page for the keyword “LinkedIn profile tips.”
+For example, if your website is ranking on the second page for the keyword “LinkedIn profile tips.”
 And the page’s title is “How to Research LinkedIn Keywords for Job Search.”
 Obviously, the topic is not related to the keyword.
-This practice increases the site’s bounce rate and affects its ranking.
+This practice increases the website’s bounce rate and affects its ranking.

 Alternatively, you can create a well-detailed page for the keyword LinkedIn profile tips with a title like How to Make Your LinkedIn Profile Stand Out.
 Afterward, you create an internal link in the ranking article that points to the new content.
 So when you talk about the strategies to get a job on LinkedIn, you can direct them to read the recent article.

 When creating the article, don’t forget to analyze the page ranking on the first page.

 It’s expedient that you monitor the effects of your SEO efforts to know your website’s performance on search engine result pages.
 Interestingly, you can use a keyword rank tracker to analyze the position of your keywords per time.

 Any effective keyword rank tracker provides a thorough overview of how your SEO effort affects your rankings and warns you of any unexpected drops or surges you may need to address.
 You can use a tool like keyword.com for efficient results.

 Keyword.com is best for tracking keyword positions.
 In addition, it is a fast and accurate keyword rank tracker that provides insights on how to grow your traffic, outrank your competitors and dominate your niche.
 Sign up free and get started with Keyword.com rank tracker today!